epics-docs/epics-docs/pv-access/Protocol-Operation-Monitor.md

 The flow control window counter should match the number of Free entries.

-The 'nfree' count in an acknowledgement message should never exceed the number of Un-acknowledged entries.
+The 'queueSize' count in an acknowledgement message should never exceed the number of Un-acknowledged entries.

 For reasons of efficiency, it is recommended not to send an acknowledgement